 No HDF5 file can exist without this Group, since it is the starting point of the hierarchy.
-However, in order to take the first steps towards interoperatility with Climate and Forecast (CF) Conventions, we require an Attribute in the root Group.
+However, in order to make this information model compliant with the Network Common Data Form (NetCDF) file format, we require an Attribute in the root Group.
 This Attribute is called "Conventions" and its value is a string containing the acronym of the information model being used, and its version, in a format which lends itself to a directory structure.
-This is done to comply with the documentation policy maintained by the community managing CF Conventions3.
+This is done to comply with the documentation policy maintained by UNIDATA.